haywirecoder/homebridge-envisalink-ademco/README.md

 # Homebridge-Envisalink-Ademco

-This is a Homebridge/HOOBS plug-in leveraging a modified version of a node-red implementation ( https://www.npmjs.com/package/node-red-contrib-envisalink-ademco ) and a Homebridge envisalink DSC module ( https://www.npmjs.com/package/homebridge-envisalink )
+This module was designed to work with Ademco Envisalink module with the Vista series alarm panels.
+It supports alarm operations (e.g. Arm, disarm, night and stay), bypassing of zones, and special function keys (e.g. Fire, Panic, Medical).

-This module was designed to work with Ademco Envisalink module with the Vista series alarm boards.
+This module is leveraging a modified version of a node-red implementation ( https://www.npmjs.com/package/node-red-contrib-envisalink-ademco ) and a Homebridge envisalink DSC module ( https://www.npmjs.com/package/homebridge-envisalink )

 Limits: